A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 \subsubsection{Sensitivity to Fuel Flow Rate}

-The next parametric study examines the effect of varying the fuel flow rate on outlet temperature and \ce{NOx} predictions.
-In this case, changes in inlet mass flow rates modifies the flow patterns in the reactor and the relative volumes of the reactors, meaning that a single calibration was insufficient.
-To address this, calibration was performed at the extreme mass flow rates of \SI{2.2}{\gram\per\second} and \SI{2.6}{\gram\per\second}.
+The next parametric study examines the effect of varying the fuel flow rate on outlet temperature and \ce{{NO\textsubscript{x}}} predictions.
+In this case, changes in inlet mass flow rates modify the flow patterns in the reactor and the relative volumes of the reactors, meaning that a single calibration was insufficient.
+To address this, calibration was performed at the extreme mass flow rates of 2.2 g/s and 2.6 g/s.
 For all intermediate points, the $k$-means clustering results were interpolated to determine cluster centroids and volumes without additional optimization.
 Figure~\ref{fig:fuel_flow_comparison} illustrates the predictive capability of the reactor network across the 2.2–2.6~g/s operating range.

 Both reactor network approaches maintain excellent agreement with CFD results for thermal predictions, confirming that global heat-release characteristics are well captured independent of the spray-modeling methodology.
 However, similar to the inlet temperature parametric variation, significant discrepancies emerge in \ce{NO} predictions.
-The GFRN underestimates \ce{NO} mass fraction, with errors ranging from 79\% under fuel-rich conditions to 95\% at leaner conditions, while the LFRN shows a more accurate prediction of NO, with errors in the range of 1-0.5 \%.
+The GFRN underestimates \ce{NO} mass fraction, with errors ranging from 54\% under fuel-rich conditions to 91\% at leaner conditions, while the LFRN shows a more accurate prediction of NO, with errors in the range of 0.29--0.67 \%.
+While both methods generally capture the overall trend for \ce{NO2}, the quantitative errors are higher.
+However, the LFRN produces lower errors overall, ranging from 29 to 41\%, while the GFRN underpredicts by 52 to 87\%. {Extrapolation} beyond these bounds for the LFRN produced errors of 0.41\% and 4.2\% for outlet temperature and NO, respectively, at {2.0} g/s.
+At {2.7} g/s, the respective errors for these quantities were 1.2\% and 0.7\%.

-While both methods generally capture the overall trends, the \ce{NO2} predictions are an exception.
-Beyond quantitative underprediction errors ranging from 75–93\%, the GFRN fundamentally misrepresents the underlying physical behavior by predicting an increase in \ce{NO2} concentration with fuel flow rate, thereby directly contradicting the decreasing trend correctly captured by the LFRN.
-From a design perspective, this qualitative trend reversal can potentially lead to erroneous conclusions in combustor optimization studies.
-The ability of the LFRN to accurately reproduce both concentration magnitudes and parametric trends stems from its incorporation of spray breakup and evaporation, which establish more physically realistic local mixture conditions, temperature distributions, and residence-time characteristics essential for accurate \ce{NOx} chemistry modeling.
-Failure to capture these leads to large errors by the GFRN model.